 The Free Application for Federal Student Aid (FAFSA®) is an important part of paying for college.
-It’s also a big responsibility for students and a sensitive form to fill out.
-But don’t stress—I’ve helped tons of my friends file it, and I can help you, too with this FAFSA guide.
+It’s also a big responsibility for students and can feel overwhelming at first.
+But don’t stress—I’ve helped tons of my friends file it, and I can help you, too, with these FAFSA® application tips.

 2. Gather your info

-There is certain information you’ll need to fill out the form.
-It's best to have it with you before starting the application so you can complete the form within 20 minutes.
-This information includes:
+There’s certain information you’ll need to fill out the FAFSA®.
+It's best to have it with you before starting the application so you can finish in about 20 minutes.
+Have this information handy:

 - Your driver’s license number

-- Schools you will be attending/interested in attending
+- Schools you’ll be attending/you’re interested in attending

-3. Have a FSA ID and account ready
+3. Have your FSA ID and account ready

-If this is your first time filling out a FAFSA application, you'll need to create an account and a Federal Student Aid (FSA) ID.
-Save this ID and password in a safe place as this is the information you will need to log in or save your application, and submit your Renewal FAFSA® next year.
+If this is your first time filling out the FAFSA®, you'll need to create an account and a Federal Student Aid (FSA) ID.
+Save this ID and password in a safe place—it’s information you’ll need to log in, save your application, and submit your Renewal FAFSA® next year.

-Your parents may also need to create one if they are providing their information, so it might be a good idea to ask them to create one before you get started on the application.
+Your parents may also need to create an ID if they’re providing their information, so it might be a good idea to ask them to get one before you start on the application.

-4. Have a reliable internet connection and a private area to fill out your form
+4. Have a reliable internet connection and a private area to fill out your application

-You want to be able to start your application and finish it at the same time, so go somewhere with a stable internet connection and use a reliable laptop or desktop.
+You want to be able to start your FAFSA® application and finish it at the same time, so go somewhere with a stable connection and use a private computer (if at all possible).

 Also, you’ll be using personal information that should be kept private for your safety, so try filling out the form alone or in a place where others can’t easily view your screen.